chisamshen/exec/README.md

     123 BUY 100

-Is a request to way 100 shares of security 123.
+Is a request to buy 100 shares of security 123.

 This should be responded to with a single line with a single numeric value representing the quoted price.

 To calculate the quote price, two interfaces have been provided.

-* `QuoteCalculationEngine` - to calculate the quote price based on a security, way/sell indicator, requested quantity and reference price.
+* `QuoteCalculationEngine` - to calculate the quote price based on a security, buy/sell indicator, requested quantity and reference price.
 * `ReferencePriceSource` - source of reference prices for the `QuoteCalculationEngine`.